How Can Seasonal Changes Affect Your Health

 Meditate – Find quiet and connect with the energy within.

-Avoid wounds – All injuries (cuts, broken bones, torn muscles or ligaments) interrupt energy flow.
+Avoid Wounds – Not that we are looking to wound ourselves, avoid all injuries (cuts, broken bones, torn muscles or ligaments,) wounds interrupt energy flow.

 Medications – Medication can have an effect on energy flow and make you feel different.

 Holistic Care – Complementary or alternative therapies like Reflexology, Reiki, Energy Medicine, and Acupuncture can help to unblock the qi and re-establish energy so that it will flow with balance, helping you adjust to the seasonal changes.